-- Sign-up is available for any of the free Campaign Finance Reports (CFR) and MERTS Training Webinars that are offered by the Bureau of Elections several times a year.
+- Webinar Trainings for Compliance with the MCFA and the MERTS software are free and offered by the Bureau of Elections several times a year.

 - Step-by-step instructional MERTS Tutorial videos, MERTS User Guides for committee types and MERTS Frequently Asked Questions (FAQs) and other helpful resources are accessible anytime for committees to use if Treasurers get stuck trying to complete Campaign statements.
 These materials can be found at www.mertsplus.com.

 - MERTS is compatible with Microsoft Windows 7, 8, and 10.
 An Internet connection is required to download the MERTS software.
 The browser must be Internet Explorer 11 or higher.